MortezaPr/Issue-Tracker/README.md

 This is an interactive issue tracking application built with Next.js and Prisma.
 The application features a dynamic table with sortable columns, and leverages Tailwind CSS for responsive design.

-## Technologies Used

-- Next.js
-- Prisma
-- Tailwind CSS

 ## Getting Started

-First change the name of .env.example file to .env file and set the required variables according to your machine.
+First clone this repository to your local machine, change the name of .env.example file to .env file and set the required variables according to your machine.

+- Install the dependencies.
+- Run `npx prisma migrate dev` to generate your database tables.

 Run the development server: